kmdouglass/bstore/docs/database.rst

 Dataset IDs
 -----------

-A dataset is uniquely defined by the following fields (required fields are in **bold**).
+A dataset is uniquely defined by the following fields (the first three--prefix, acqID, and datasetType-- are required).

-**prefix**
+prefix
     A descriptive name given to the dataset.

-**acqID**
+acqID
     An integer that specifies the acquisition number of the dataset.

-**datasetType**
+datasetType
     A string.
 Currently must be one of 'locResults', 'locMetadata', or 'widefieldImage'.
 The up-to-date list of accepted strings is in `config.py`_ in the variable __Types_Of_Atoms__.

 channelID
-    A string that specifies the fluorescence channel that the dataset was acquired in.
+    (optional) A string that specifies the fluorescence channel that the dataset was acquired in.
 The list of channel IDs is in `config.py`_ in the variable __Channel_Identifier__.

 dateID
-    A string in the format YYYY-MM-DD.
+    (optional) A string in the format YYYY-MM-DD.

 posID
-    A one or two-element tuple of integers specifying the position of the field of view of the dataset.
+    (optional) A one or two-element tuple of integers specifying the position of the field of view of the dataset.

 sliceID
-    An integer identifying the the axial slice of the dataset.
+    (optional) An integer identifying the the axial slice of the dataset.

 .. _config.py: https://github.com/kmdouglass/bstore/blob/master/bstore/config.py